beingbat/3d_model_batmobile_bvs/README.md

-# 3D Model of Batmobile and Batcave from BvS Created in Blender3D
+# 3D Model of Batmobile and Batcave from BvS Created in Blender3D (Aug 2020)
 Following are some rendered images

 <div align="center">